restorando/cornelius/index.md

 ## formatHeaderLabel(index)

-If setting the `initialMonth` and `labels` doesn't fullfill your needs, you can format the header label using a lower level api.
-You can pass a function that Cornelius will call for every column in the header and will use its return value.
+If setting the `initialIntervalNumber` and `labels` doesn't fullfill your needs, you can format the header label using a lower level API.
+You can pass a function that will be called for every column header that is being drawn, and its return value will be used as the header label.
 The only parameter it receives is the index of the column that will be drawn (zero index).

 Example: